awsdocs/amazon-eks-user-guide/doc_source/appmesh-getting-started.md

 ## Prerequisites<a name="prerequisites"></a>

-App Mesh supports microservice applications that are registered with a service discovery mechanism, such as DNS\.
-To use this getting started guide, we recommend that you have three existing services that are registered for service discovery\.
+App Mesh supports Linux services that are registered with DNS, AWS Cloud Map, or both\.
+To use this getting started guide, we recommend that you have three existing services that are registered with DNS\.
 You can create a service mesh and its resources even if the services don't exist, but you can't use the mesh until you have deployed actual services\.

 If you don't already have Kubernetes running, then you can create an Amazon EKS cluster\.
 For more information, see [Getting Started with Amazon EKS using `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)\.
 If you don't already have some services running on Kubernetes, you can deploy a test application\.
 For more information, see [Launch a Guest Book Application](https://docs.aws.amazon.com/eks/latest/userguide/eks-guestbook.html)\.